 EASTER POEM

-Behold the man,

-Who in frailty walks,

-Towards his cross shaped throne.
+Behold the man, Who in frailty walks, Towards his cross shaped throne.
+Arms outstretched, Love enfleshed, To welcome sinners home.

-Arms outstretched,

-Love enfleshed,

-To welcome sinners home.

 Behold the man, Whose healing hands, Were once nailed to cursed tree, Hope restoring, Grace declaring, To set the shackled free.
 Behold the man, Whose beaten body, Was laid in garden grave, Death defeated Hell retreating, Humanity to save.

-Behold the man,

-Whose silent corpse,

-Was raised to reign as King.

-Love embracing,

-Joy empowering,

-For him the saints will sing.
+Behold the man, Whose silent corpse, Was raised to reign as King.
+Love embracing, Joy empowering, For him the saints will sing.
+Jon Swales

-Jon Swales Contributors:
+Contributors:

-Sarah Clarkson is a theologian, author and broadcaster living in Oxford Jan Richardson is an artist, writer and retreat leader based in Florida Rebecca Ruiz is an Ignatian spiritual director and writer from Virginia Peter Storey is a retired bishop of the Methodist Church of Southern Africa where he was active in the anti-apartheid movement Rev Jon Swales is the Lighthouse Mission Priest in Leeds ministering to marginalised and vulnerable adults Pope Francis Henri Nouwen was a Dutch Catholic priest, writer and theologian Annie O'Connor was a street evangelist and lead training tutor for Church Army in Sheffield John O'Donohue was an Irish poet, author, priest and philosopher Reflections compiled by Anne O'Connor 2024 STATIONS OF THE CROSS
+Sarah Clarkson is a writer and theologian living in Oxford sarahclarkson.com Jan Richardson is an artist, writer, ordained minister in the United Methodist Church and retreat leader based in Florida janrichardson.com Rebecca Ruiz is an Ignatian spiritual director and writer from Virginia ignatianspirituality.com/author/ruiz/ Peter Storey is a retired bishop of the Methodist Church of Southern Africa where he was active in the anti-apartheid movement Rev'd Jon Swales is Lighthouse Mission Priest in Leeds ministering to marginalised and vulnerable adults cruciformjustice.com Pope Francis

+Henri Nouwen was a Dutch Catholic priest, writer and theologian henrinouwen.org Annie O'Connor was a street evangelist and lead training tutor for Church Army in Sheffield

+John O'Donohue was an Irish poet, author, priest and philosopher johnodonohue.com